arsalan5shaik/maze-solver/devlog.md

 - Successfully navigates from start to a cell
 - Doesn't go out of bounds or hit walls
 This will be useful for the main predicate and testing

+## 2025-12-08 1:41pm

+### Plan for This Session
+Begin implementing the pathfinding algorithm using depth-first search with backtracking.
+Start with basic DFS structure that tracks visited positions.